Who are Sferes & White

 Jimmy played his first guitar at age seven.
 Now, (never mind how many) years later, he says, “It’s like an old friend who won’t let you down.”
 Born in Queens, you can bet New York was an easy place to get lost in the shuffle with so many musicians on every corner.
 But when Jimmy played the slide guitar there wasn’t any doubt, it was the slide that got the gigs.
 Moving to Colorado in the 70’s, it didn’t take long for him to get involved in the local scene.
 Through the 80’s he continued to stretch his musical tastes, playing in funk, jazz-fusion and R&B bands.
 As he says, “It’s all fun to play, no matter what the style, I just love getting out there and doing it!”
-During this time, he performed at the Rocky Mountain Folks Festival (1996) and the Oregon Summer Solstice Festival (2001).
+During this time, he performed at many festivals including the Rocky Mountain Folks Festival (1996) and the Oregon Summer Solstice Festival (2001).

 Jennifer grew up in a musical family, and has been singing and playing percussion since she was a child.
 Since beginning her professional career in 2002, she has done studio recordings and radio sessions; she has also performed with acappella groups, acoustic duos and trios, rhythm and blues bands, and a country rock band.
 Her first studio effort involved providing backup vocals for the Narrow Gauge Band's CD, Gravedigger's Delight," produced by Doug Haywood (an original member of Jackson Browne's band) and Guy Murrel.
 After that she sang some backup for Cup-a-Jo's latest CD "Enough's Enough."